-The museum’s unique facilities include a tour of the cellar display, which houses Central Europe’s most extensive collection of wine-press machinery, as well as occasional exhibits on a variety of topics, creative programs for schools, children, and tastings of wines from the Small Carpathian region.
+The museum’s unique facilities include a tour of the cellar display, which houses Central Europe’s most extensive collection of wine-press machinery, occasional exhibits on various topics, creative programs for school children, and tastings of wines from the Small Carpathian region.

 - Travel Hacking 101

 - Cheap Castles Hotels in Ireland

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.